dod-advana/gamechanger-ml/gamechangerml/src/nlp_lit/README.md

 "src", "label", "sentence"
 ```
 where `src` is a user-specific identifier, `sentence` is the text to be classified.
 The `label` column
-is the expected classification label.
+is the expected classification label, i.e., a validation dataset.
-Label values are assumed sequential starting at 0 (zero).
-Expected labels are used to compute various
-metrics using the model's prediction.
+Expected labels are used to compute various metrics using the model's prediction.
-If the expected label is not known, a value of 0 can be used.
+If the expected labels are not known, a value of 0 can be used.
 The metrics will be meaningless,
-but the other features of ClfLit will work.
+but the other features of LIT will work.

 For the raw text in the GAMECHANGER corpus, the `.csv` files can be created
 using the CLI `text_classif/cli/raw_text2sentence_csv.py`.
 The output file uses the the